Agricultural Literacy Curriculum Matrix

 FoodMASTER: Meal Management

-Students will choose foods from each of the five food groups to create a meal and calculate the cost of serving the meal to five people and to one person.
-Students will then be challenged to plan a meal that costs less than $1.50 per person.
-Students will prepare, evaluate and eat a lunch meal.
+Students choose foods from each of the five food groups to create a meal and calculate the cost of serving the meal to five people and to one person.
+Students are challenged to plan, prepare, evaluate, and eat a lunch meal that costs less than $1.50 per person.

 Activity 1: Menu Madness

 - For the teacher: 1 deck of cards (representing 2-3 ounces of meat), 1 tennis ball, 1 tablespoon, 1 set of measuring cups, 1 half-pint milk carton.

 - For the teacher: 1 set dry measuring cups, 1 set measuring spoons, 1 paper plate, 1 kitchen scale, 1 liquid measuring cup.

 - For each student: 1 plate, 8-ounce cup, 1 slice 100% whole wheat bread, 1 slice turkey lunchmeat (1 ounce), 1 slice cheddar cheese (3/4 ounce square slice), 1/2 cups baby carrots, 1 ounce mini pretzels, 1 cup water.
 Optional: Light mayonnaise (1 tablespoon or less per child), mustard, leaf lettuce, table knife to spread mayonnaise and mustard.

 menu: a list of the dishes or food available at a restaurant

 recipe: instructions and a list of ingredients for making a food dish